Why do people volunteer?

 Our volunteers give their time according to their circumstances – some volunteer on a regular basis for a few hours a week, others volunteer at one-off events, still others join our database and are happy to step in we need extra volunteer support.

 This will depend on what you choose to do.
 We have many highly skilled volunteers who contribute to our work.
 However, many roles do not require a specific skill set.
 We will work with you to identify volunteering roles and if you do not have the necessary skills for a particular role it may be that we can support you in developing them.

 No. Volunteering should not affect the benefit payments you receive.
 Volunteers are not paid for their time.
 People claiming Job Seekers’ Allowance (JSA) can volunteer as long as they remain available for work and are actively seeking paid employment.

-People claiming Income Support and/or Disability Living Allowance can volunteer.
+People claiming Incapacity Benefit, Income Support and / or Disability Living Allowance can also volunteer.

-However, just to be absolutely sure we recommend that you contact the Benefits Agency and take their advice on any implications volunteering ma have on your benefits.
+However, we recommend that you contact the Benefits Agency or your Jobcentre Plus and take their advice on any implications volunteering may have on your benefits.

 Again we recommend that you take independent advice if you have any concerns about volunteering.

 Please note too that any volunteering involving work with children may mean that we have to carry out Criminal Records Bureau (CRB) checks – if you are a recent arrival this can take some time.